A link at infinity for minimal surfaces in $\mathbb{R}^4$: Minimal surfaces of small total curvature

 We denote by $K_1$ (resp. $K_2$) the knot at infinity in the neighbourhood of $0$ (resp. infinity).
 Without loss of generality, we assume that $F$ is equivalent to $z^2$ (resp. $\frac{1}{z}$) near infinity (resp. near $0$).
 It follows that $K_1$ is trivial and $K_2$ is a knot represented by a braid with $2$ strings.
-This braid is a $\sigma^k$ for some integer $k$; if $k>1$, then $K_2$ is a torus knot and if $k=\pm 1$, then $K_2$ is trivial.
-The knots $K_1$ and $K_2$ are concordant, hence $K_2$ is slice: thus it cannot be a torus knot and $e(K_2)=1$.\\ We denote by $P_1$ (resp. $P_2$) the tangent plane at infinity in the neighbourhood of $0$ (resp. infinity) and we let $X$ be a vector in $\mathbb{R}^4$ which does not belong to either $P_1$ or $P_2$.
-Using Cor. \ref{plus de formules pour le fibre normal}, we derive
+This braid is a $\sigma_1^k$ for some integer $k\neq 0$; if $|k|>1$, then $K_2$ is a torus knot and if $k=\pm 1$, then $K_2$ is trivial.
+But the knots $K_1$ and $K_2$ are concordant, hence $K_2$ is slice: thus it cannot be a torus knot and $e(K_2)=\pm 1$.\\ If the two tangent plane intersect transversally, Corollary \ref{corollaire: inegalite} yields